-A practical currency and money guide to travel, living and doing business in Iran and the Iranian rial (IRR).
+Foreign exchange guide to Iran and the Iranian rial

 The official currency of Iran (country code: IR) is the Iranian rial, with symbol ﷼ and currency code IRR.